wazo-platform/wazo-ansible/doc/docker.md

 ansible roles.

-The `role2docker` script in the `bin` directory creates the docker image for a specific role.
-For example: `./bin/role2docker wazo_message_bus`.
+The `role2docker` script in the `bin` directory creates the docker image for a specific Ansible role based on the `debian:buster-slim` image.
+For example: `./bin/role2docker wazo_message_bus`will generate the docker image named `wazo-platform/wazo_message_bus`.

 ## Settings

-A role that can be used to create a container must have a `docker` directory.
+The role that that is used to create a container must have a `docker` directory.

 This `docker` directory can contain the following files: